-What questions do you have about health information technology and how to cover it?
+What questions do you have about health information technology and covering it?

-Rebecca Vesely, AHCJ’s health information technology topic leader, is writing blog posts, tip sheets, articles and gathering resources to help our members cover the complex world of heath information technology.
+Debra Gordon, AHCJ’s health information technology topic leader, is writing blog posts, tip sheets, articles and gathering resources to help our members cover the changing world of heath information technology.